 We believe that God instituted and blessed the marriage covenant only between a man and a woman.
 This covenant is unconditional and lifelong.
 Breaking this covenant by divorce and remarriage are contrary to the will of God.
 In order to honor God and preserve unity in the home, Christians should only seek to be married to other Christians.
 Within the home the man is the spiritual leader.
 He should provide for his family, not provoke his children to anger, and love his wife as Christ loved the church.
 Also, the woman should respect and honor her husband through her willing submission to him.

 Scripture: Genesis 2:18-24; II Corinthians 6:14; Mark 10:1-12; Matthew 5:31, 32, 19:1-9; II Corinthians 11:3; Ephesians 6:4, 5:23; I Timothy 5:8; Ephesians 5:25, 28, 6:4, 5:22, 24, 33

 We believe that there will be a literal return of Jesus Christ for His Bride, the Church.
 When Christ returns Christians will be raised from the dead and those still living will take on an immortal body and together they will meet Jesus in the air.
 There will be a final judgment of believers as to their faithfulness and unbelievers to their unfaithfulness, each will receive their just sentence.
 Satan and all those who refused to repent will be cast into the lake of fire, where they will suffer eternal punishment.
-Likewise, those who, by the grace of God, have trusted in Christ Jesus will forever dwell in the new heaven and earth with the Father, Son,
+Likewise, those who, by the grace of God, have trusted in Christ Jesus will forever dwell in the new heaven and earth with the Father, Son, and Holy Spirit.